maxmeixner/ClassTor/README.md

 # ClassTor
 A python tool for Classification of Torsion angles

 ClassTor is a simple python tool for analysis and classification of sampled conformations of a ligand-sized molecule based on dihedral (torsion) angles.
-It consists of two python modules and an executable analysis script, that uses these modules.
+It consists of two python modules (classtor_spectrum.py, classtor_classification.py) and an executable analysis script (ClassTor.py), that uses these modules.

 # Citing ClassTor
 tba